kingzamzon/docs/docs/connecting-to-a-lit-network/testnets.md

 </TabItem>
 </Tabs>

-There were no breaking changes to the API for `v6` of the Lit SDK, so the code you were using for Habanero should work without issue on Datil-test.
+There were no breaking changes to the API for `v6` of the Lit SDK, so the code you were using for Manzano should work without issue on Datil-test.
 If you do run into issues after migrating to Datil-test, please reach out to us on our [Telegram](https://t.me/+aa73FAF9Vp82ZjJh) for support.

 To connect to Datil-test, please follow the [Connecting to a Lit Network](./connecting) guide using `datil-test` for the `litNetwork` property when instantiating an instance of the `LitNodeClient`.